Ayokanmi-Adejola/Frontend-Development-Cohort-3/Readme.md

-# Frontend Development Cohort 3: Git & GitHub Collaboration
+# Frontend Development Cohort 3: Collaboration

 Welcome to the official collaboration playground for **Cohort 3**, this repository is designed to help students move from solo coding to working in a professional team environment using Version Control.